swup/fragment-plugin/README.md

 ```

 Using the Fragment Plugin, we can update **only** the `#users` list when clicking one of the filters.
-The plugin expects an array of rules to recognize and handle fragment visits.
+The plugin expects an array of rules to recognize and handle fragment visits:

 ```js
 const swup = new Swup({